With the holiday’s fast approaching you’re probably thinking, “I’d better get my house ready!” And you’d be right.

 - Roll out the welcome mat — literally!
 When your guests show up with muddy or snowy boots, a special mat feels inviting and keeps messes outside.

 - If your windows are covered in fingerprints and dog nose prints, how will you be able to see who’s coming?
 Mix 1 cup of water, 1 cup of vinegar, and 1 drop of Mrs. Meyer’s dish soap in a spray bottle.
 Spritz your windows, grab an old t-shirt or cloth diaper, and give them a quick wipe.
 (The dish soap helps prevent streaks, and the scent helps cover up the vinegar!)

-- In my fantasy life, the kids never leave their backpacks by the door and junk mail never piles up on the counter.
-Yours too?
+- In your fantasy life, the kids never leave their backpacks by the door and junk mail never piles up on the counter.
+Right?
 Make it a reality (momentarily) by stashing clutter in baskets or closets until after guests leave.
 I won’t tell if you don’t!

-- Turkey (make sure you try this unbelievable recipe!) and pumpkin pie just taste better when they’re baked in a clean oven.
+- Turkey (make sure you try this unbelievable recipe!) and pumpkin pie just tastes better when they’re baked in a clean oven.
 Skip the scrubbing and give your oven a quick steam bath: Fill a casserole dish with water and ½ cup of vinegar.
 Heat the oven to 350, let the water boil for 30 minutes, then let it cool down.
 Grab a paper towel and wipe the grease away or try my overnight method.

 - While you’re simmering the sauce for your famous lasagna, wash the pasta pot and colander.
 Washing as you go will keep dishes from piling up in the sink so you can actually focus on enjoying your party.

 - Squirt some Mrs. Meyer’s dish soap down your garbage disposal and run it for 30 seconds to get rid of smells.
 The suds will clean your drain and spread the soap’s scent around your kitchen.